Gilmore Girls: Awards and nominations

 Gilmore Girls earned several accolades, but did not receive much attention from the major awarding bodies.
-Its only Emmy nomination was for Outstanding Makeup for a Series, for the episode "The Festival of Living Art", which it won in 2004.
+Its only Emmy nomination was for Outstanding Makeup for a Series, for the episode "The Festival of Living Art", which it won at the 56th Primetime Emmy Awards in 2004.
 Michael Ausiello has attributed this to "a notorious bias against the WB".
-Recognition did come from the American Film Institute, who named Gilmore Girls one of the ten best shows of 2002, and the Television Critics Association (TCA) who named it Outstanding New Program of the Year in 2001.
-The TCA Awards also nominated the show for Outstanding Drama in 2001 and 2002, and Outstanding Comedy in 2005.
-The Satellite Awards nominated it for Best Series – Musical or Comedy in 2002 and 2004, while it was nominated for Favorite Television Drama at the People's Choice Awards 2005.
+Recognition did come from the American Film Institute, who named Gilmore Girls one of the ten best shows at the American Film Institute Awards of 2002, and the Television Critics Association (TCA) who named it Outstanding New Program of the Year at the 17th TCA Awards in 2001.
+The TCA Awards also nominated the show for Outstanding Drama in 2001 and at the 18th TCA Awards in 2002, and Outstanding Comedy at the 21st TCA Awards in 2005.
+The Satellite Awards nominated it for Best Series – Musical or Comedy at the 7th Golden Satellite Awards in 2002 and the 9th Golden Satellite Awards in 2004, while it was nominated for Favorite Television Drama at the 31st People's Choice Awards in 2005.
 The show was honored by the Viewers for Quality Television with a "seal of quality" in 2000.
-The series also achieved considerable attention from the Teen Choice Awards, where it received multiple nominations and wins including the award for Choice Comedy Series in 2005.
+The series also achieved considerable attention from the Teen Choice Awards, where it received multiple nominations and wins including the award for Choice Comedy Series at the 2005 Teen Choice Awards.

-Lauren Graham was nominated for one Golden Globe Award and two Screen Actors Guild Awards for her work on the first and second seasons, and received five successive nominations at the Satellite Awards.
-The TCAs nominated her for Individual Achievement in Drama in 2002, then for Comedy in 2006.
+Lauren Graham was nominated for a Golden Globe Award for Best Actress – Television Series Drama at the 59th Golden Globe Awards and twice for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series for her work on the first and second seasons, and received five successive nominations for the Satellite Award for Best Actress – Television Series Musical or Comedy.
+The TCAs nominated her for Individual Achievement in Drama in 2002, then for Comedy at the 22nd TCA Awards in 2006.
 She also received a Family Television Award, and she won the Teen Choice Award for Parental Unit three times.
-Alexis Bledel won a Young Artist Award, two Teen Choice Awards, and a Family Television Award.
-She was also nominated by the Satellite Awards in 2002, as was Kelly Bishop for her supporting performance in 2002 and 2004.
+Alexis Bledel won a Young Artist Award for Best Performance in a TV Drama Series: Leading Young Actress at the 22nd Young Artist Awards, two Teen Choice Awards for Choice TV Actress Comedy, and a Family Television Award.
+She was also nominated by the Satellite Awards in 2002.
+Kelly Bishop was twice nominated for the Satellite Award for Best Supporting Actress – Television Series in 2002 and 2004.